 Almost every kid wants to do well in front of his or her parents.
 It puts a lot of pressure on the child and their parental relationship.
 That pressure can be very good for the child if the pressure is backed up with a loving home.
 Most kids today are raised from their early years with the “you’re doing great” ego building mantra from their moms but at some point the truth needs to seep into the assessment of the child’s performance.
 Dad usually steps in with a more accurate assessment of performance and applies a dose of reality and pressure for the child to improve in areas of deficiency.

 One of the funnier exceptions to the rule of kids wanting to impress their parents is when they are forced to do a sport.
-I coached a boy in wrestling and football for the last couple of years.
+I coached a boy in wrestling and football for the last few years.
 His dad was a D1 soccer player and had his boys play soccer.
 The boys didn’t like it and wanted to play football; Dad kept them enrolled in soccer until one game the soccer ball was kicked to his son and he just stood there, refused to kick the ball staring at his Dad.
 Said boy was then allowed to play football the following season.
 If only more kids could make their own choices at a certain age.

-In most cases the parent isn’t truly aware of the kids’ ability or strengths, they are projecting from a place of ego or pride.
-I’m going to share another.
+In many cases the parent isn’t truly aware of the kids’ ability or strengths, they are projecting from a place of ego or pride.
+I’m going to share another antidote.
 I have one dad who is pretty respectful but once in a while will let me know that his son should be doing a specific move at crunch time.
 The son can only do this move 20% of the time in practice against kids that aren’t as good as he is.
 Dad trains this boy at home and is also an assistant coach.
 Holy complexity.
 The son tells me all the time verbally and just though his actions that he’s not comfortable with this move.
-I don’t want to put more pressure on their relationship by outing the boy so I just eat the dad’s criticism of strategy choices.
+I don’t want to put more pressure on their relationship by outing the boy so I just eat the dad’s criticism of strategy or technique choices.
 I don’t like it but my highest allegiance is to the kids that I coach.

 Why did you choose your club?
 Did you choose because you thought that the coaches were good?
 Or did you choose because it was in your school district and classmates and friends were there?
 If you chose the place where your kid does sports because you like the club I ask you why you coach over the coaches and treat him with low respect.
 If you don’t like the team’s coaches find another club/team.
 Dads historically are the driving force of helping their boys feel the pressure of getting better and growing up while mothers are traditionally a safe haven.
 I know there are exceptions.
 What makes dad successful at this job of helping the kid grow is having realistic expectations.
 If your kid can’t do something in practice he’s most likely not going to do it in a match or game.
 Under pressure most of us don’t rise to new performance heights, we fall to the level of our training.